unique-chan/NBBOX/README.md

 ### Announcement:
 - Jan.
 2025: Our paper is accepted to ***IEEE Geoscience and Remote Sensing Letters!*** 🎉
+- Jan.
+2025: We have released the official code of our proposed approach!

 ### Overview:
 - With our noisy bounding box transformation, you can boost remote sensing object detection.